TheBarnakhil/hate-speech-reporting/README.md

 The community votes on the proposal to add new protected characteristic.
 This closes the subjective vs objective cycle, as the individual knows how it felt to be targeted by hate speech, but the community as a whole decides on what are the values that the community want to live by.

-## What long-term benefits come from training this model?
+## What long-term benefits come from training a model like this?

 **Communication  between Gaming Company and New Markets**